Dan Koh: 2026 congressional campaign

-In 2019, Koh was elected to the Board of Selectmen in Andover, Massachusetts.
-As the top vote getter, Koh received 2,733 votes He resigned from the Board of Selectmen in February 2021 to join the Biden Administration.

-In 2021, Koh was seen as a potential candidate for Lieutenant Governor of Massachusetts in the 2022 Massachusetts gubernatorial election.
-Koh did not run and Kim Driscoll was ultimately elected lieutenant governor.
+Following Seth Moulton's announcement that he would run for the United States Senate, Koh announced in October 2025 that he would be running in the 2026 election for Massachusetts's 6th congressional district, the only open seat of the cycle in the Massachusetts congressional delegation.
+He was endorsed by both Joe Biden and Kamala Harris.

+Koh won the Democratic primary on September 1, 2026 with a plurality of 41.1%, beating runner-up Tram Nguyen by nearly 12 points.
+If Koh were to win the general election as expected, he would be Massachusetts's first Asian-American representative.

 Personal life

-Koh is married to Amy Sennett, a Lecturer in Law at Columbia Law School and General Counsel at micro1.
+Koh is married to Amy Sennett, a lecturer in law at Columbia Law School and General Counsel at micro1.
 They met at Harvard, where Koh was pursuing an MBA and Sennett a JD/MBA.
 The couple eloped in 2016 at Boston City Hall, where Koh's boss, Mayor Marty Walsh officiated.
 A religious ceremony was held the following month.

-Koh's older brother Steven is the R. Gordon Butler Scholar of International Law at Boston University School of Law and his sister Katherine is a psychiatrist at Massachusetts General Hospital.

-Koh has suffered long-term tribulations with attention deficit hyperactivity disorder, a neurodevelopmental disorder affecting emotional behavior.
+Koh and his wife have two children, a son and a daughter.